-A landlord must refund your entire security deposit immediately upon demand in the following situations:
+A landlord must return your entire security deposit immediately upon your demand in the following situations:

-- If the landlord fails to put your money in a bank account separate from the landlord's money;21
+- If the landlord fails to put your money in a bank account separate from the landlord's money;28

-- If the landlord does not give you a second receipt that has:
+- If the landlord does not give you a receipt within 30 days of receiving your security deposit that has:

-- If the landlord does not allow you to inspect the records she is required to keep under the security deposit law.23
+- If the landlord does not allow you to inspect the records she is required to keep under the security deposit law.30

 At the end of your tenancy, your landlord may deduct the following expenses from your security deposit: